Episode 03. Underlying Technology

 Rolling all of these projects - within their respective logical planes - into a single code base is what makes TNSR special.
 Users get world-class router software, progressed by the best minds in the industry, then developed, tested, and packaged as a commercial product by Netgate - which ensures its readiness for prime time deployment, complete with all of the same “ilities” and support expertise you’d expect from a proprietary software vendor, just at a far more attractive price.

 One last point.
 Netgate believes wholeheartedly in the open source movement.
 But, we are not “net takers”.
 Our developers have worked tirelessly and passionately - for years - to contribute software features and fixes to multiple open source projects.
 In the case of TNSR, Netgate developers are currently the third largest contributor to FD.io's Vector Packet Processing - right behind Cisco and Intel - two companies substantially larger in size.
-You can see the actual number of commits by company at stackalytics.com.
+You can see the actual number of commits by company at stackalytics.io.
 This is a testament not only to our commitment to open source itself, but also Netgate’s ethos of contributing back our expertise for the good of all.

 If you want to stay up-to-date on the latest TNSR content releases and news subscribe below.